shy2021/sherlock/README.md

 Here are some things we would appreciate your help on:

-Addition of new site support Â¹
+Addition of new site support û
 Bringing back site support of sites that have been removed in the past due to false positives [1] Please look at the Wiki entry on adding new sites to understand the issues.